ode2020/IMD-Codelabs/README.md

 ### Week 3.
 Layouts and Resources for UI
 .
 Codelab 1.2.PartA: My first interactive UI <br>
 >This codelab aims to create a HelloToast App in a portrait setting.
-The app consists of two Buttons and one TextView, wherebyif the user taps the first button, it displays a short message (Toast) on the screen. <br> Tapping the secong Button increases the (click) counter displayed in the TextView starting from zero. <br>.
-UI elements have been constrained in order to have a nice design as shown on the screenshot above.
+The app consists of two Buttons and one TextView, wherebyif the user taps the first button, it displays a short message (Toast) on the screen.<br>
+>>- Tapping the secong Button increases the (click) counter displayed in the TextView starting from zero. <br>
+>>- UI elements have been constrained in order to have a nice design as shown on the screenshot above.
 ![](Week3-Part1.jpg)
 ----------------------------------------------------------------------------------------------------------------------------------------------

 .Codelab 1.2.PartB: The layout Editor <br>
 > This pat B teaches us about creating the layout variant for horizontal (landscape) orientation and layout variant for tablets and larger displays.<br>
-Baseline constraints are used to align UI elements with text and pack and align button are used as well to align elements in the layout (Linear and Relative layout). <br>
+>Baseline constraints are used to align UI elements with text and pack and align button are used as well to align elements in the layout (Linear and Relative layout). <br>
 ![](Week3-Part2.jpg)
 ------------------------------------------------------------------------------------------------------------------------------------------------